TooMuchFish/Lab-Report-5/lab-report-5.md

 > As shown in the screenshot below, we can find the testing correspond to the markdown file:
 ![code2](test2code.png)

-> We can use the command "cat" to check the content in the 32.md line.
+> We can use the command `cat` to check the content in the 32.md line.
 ![cat2](cat2.png)

 > The expecting output by using [the CommonMark demo site](https://spec.commonmark.org/dingus/).